-Mental Models - We all operate based on fundamental assumptions about our environment.
-Not only are unconscious assumptions a missed opportunity for learning, certain unchallenged assumptions can directly block learning.
+Mental Models – We all operate based on fundamental assumptions about our environment.
+Not only are unconscious assumptions a missed opportunity for learning, but certain unchallenged assumptions can also directly block learning.

 Shared Vision – Having a shared vision that is rooted in the visions of the ground-level teams empowers individuals to align themselves (and their learning) with that vision and quickly be able to act on new information for the better of the company.

 Team Learning – Effectively bringing together individual learning can yield more than the simple sum when individuals and teams cross boundaries to engage in dialogue.